akkeris/region-api/README.md

 **Cert Manager Certificate Issuer**

 This uses jetstack's cert-manager (if installed) to issue certificates.
-Note above, you may only have the settings for digicert or cert manager set.
-For example setting `DIGICERT_SECRET` will automatically pick it as the certificate issuer and these settings will be ignored.
+By default this is the only issuer manager that's supported.

 * DEFAULT_ISSUER - The clusterissuer to use by default when ordering a new certificate (one may be specified when ordering a cert)
 * CERT_NAMESPACE - The namespace to store certificates.
 This defaults to `istio-system` to make the certificates (and their secrets) mountable by istio.
-This has no affect on DigiCert Certificate Issuer as it stores its certificates in vault.

 **Optional Environment Variables:**